MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 The Incoming Forest Trust Builders group applies to the Windows Server operating system in [Default Active Directory security groups](#default-active-directory-security-groups).

 > [!NOTE]
-> You can't rename, delete, or move this group.
+> This group can't be renamed, deleted, or removed.

 |Attribute|Value|
 |--- |--- |